JuliaLang/www.julialang.org/downloads/index.md

 Different OSes and architectures have varying [tiers of support](/downloads/#currently_supported_platforms), and are listed at the bottom of this page.
 @@

+---

+**Note:** Julia comes with a built-in package manager which downloads and installs packages from the Internet.
+In doing so, it necessarily reveals your public [IP address](https://en.wikipedia.org/wiki/IP_address) to any server you connect to, and service providers may log your IP address.
+In Julia versions 1.5 and higher, by default the package manager connects to <https://pkg.julialang.org>, a free public service operated by the Julia project to serve open source package resources to Julia users.
+This service retains IP address logs for up to 30 days.

+---

 ~~~
 <h2><a href="#current_stable_release">Current stable release: v{{stable_release}} ({{stable_release_date}})</a></h2>
 ~~~